RequirementEngineering/ch-re-JD154075/SRS.md

 ##   2.3 User Characteristics
 Actors	   | Description|
 --- | --- |
-Laboratory Director	   | The laboratory director is the person who is using the program to validate student and faculty registration, setting up activity reports, link activities to outcomes or objectives, add timesheets to support the activities, viewing the progress of students work, and activities of faculty usage of the laboratories and equipment.|
+Laboratory Director	   | The laboratory director is the person who has direct authority in using the program, to validate student and faculty registration, setting up activity reports, link activities to outcomes or objectives, add timesheets to support the activities, viewing the progress of students work, and activities of faculty usage of the laboratories and equipment.|
-Developer	   | The developer can imitate any type of user in the system, can access and modify the database, and has all the privileges of all other user types, he or she is more like a system administrator.|
 Faculty	   | The faculty is the person or people who are using the program to register for an account, access laboratories and equipment, view timesheets linked to an activity, viewing their progress for each activity and overall take.|
 Student	   | The student is the person or people who are using the program to register for an account, access activities, view timesheets linked to an activity, viewing their progress for each activity and overall points.|
-Service Administrator	   | The service administrator is the person or people,who have unrestricted access to service configuration, can perform all service administrative tasks and all operations in managed domain of the school's electrical department.|
-Local Database	   | A local database is one that is local to your application only.
-It uses an SDF data file, which is SQL Server CE (Compact Edition) format.
-There is no need to install a server to access an SDF database.
-You simply distribute the DLLs that constitute SSCE along with your app and access the data file directly.|

 ##   2.4 Constraints
  Constraint	   | Description|